MalakEhabb/ML-based-Product-Matching/README.md

 ## README: Product Matching Model

 ## Overview
-This repository contains a product matching model for Arabic product names, designed to standardize and match seller item names to marketplace names.
+This repository contains a product matching model for product names, designed to standardize and match seller item names to marketplace names.
 It includes preprocessing, training, evaluation, and reusability features.

 ## Preprocessing
 - Arabic text normalization (removal of diacritics, standardizing characters like `أ`, `إ`, `آ`, etc.).